Renewell Mineral Drops

-Why Electrolytes are necessary for effective hydration and for the prevention of cramping.
+Why Minerals are necessary for effective hydration and for the prevention of cramping.

-Why are electrolytes so important for sporting performance?
+Why are electrolyte minerals so important for sporting performance?

 Every time muscles move, electrical impulses facilitate these functions.
 Each time your heart beats, electrical impulses make it happen.
 Every nerve impulse is dependent on a tiny electrical charge.
 A number of minerals in electrolyte form are essential for all of these essential functions including magnesium, sodium, potassium, and chloride.